Skip to content

 json #

-json provides encoding/decoding of V data structures to/from JSON.
+The json module provides encoding/decoding of V data structures to/from JSON.
+For more details, see also the JSON section of the V documentation

 import json